cicsdev/cics-java-jcics-samples/README.md

 #### Option 1 - Deploying CICS Bundle Maven/Gradle plugin builds
 1. Upload the built CICS bundle ZIP file from your *target* or */build/distributions* directory to zFS in binary.
 2. Connect to USS on the host system (e.g. SSH).
-3. Create the bundle directory for the project.
+3. Create the bundle directory in zFS for the project
 4. Copy the CICS bundle ZIP file into the bundle directory.
 5. Extract the CICS bundle ZIP file.
 This can be done using the `jar` command.
 For example:
    ```shell
    jar -xvf bundle.zip
    ```

-#### Option 2 - Deploying using CICS Explorer (Remote System Explorer) and CICS Bundle ZIP
+#### Option 2 - Deploying using CICS Explorer SDK and the CICS bundle projects
+1. Deploy each CICS bundle project from CICS Explorer to zFS using the **Export Bundle Project to z/OS UNIX File System** wizard.
+This CICS bundle includes the osgi bundlepart, and optionally the transaction and bundle resources to run the sample.

+#### Option 3 - Deploying using Eclipse and z/OS Explorer
-1. Connect to USS on the host system
+1. Connect to the host system using the Remote Systems view in z/OS Explorer
-2. Create the bundle directory for the project.
+2. Create the bundle directory in zFS
-3. Copy & paste the built CICS bundle ZIP file from your *target* or *build/distributions* directory to zFS on the host system into the bundle directory.
+3. Copy & paste the built CICS bundle ZIP file from your *target* or *build/distributions* directory in the local workstation to the bundle directory on zFS.
 4. Extract the ZIP by right-clicking on the ZIP file > User Action > unjar...
-5. Refresh the bundle directory

-#### Option 3 - Deploying using CICS Explorer SDK and the provided CICS bundle project
-1. Deploy the CICS bundle project from CICS Explorer using the **Export Bundle Project to z/OS UNIX File System** wizard.
-This CICS bundle includes the osgi bundlepart, and optionally the transaction and bundle resources to run the sample.